FAQ

 What Options Does My Child Have For Lunch?
 What About Snacks?

 Your child is welcome to bring a lunch from home each day, or you may wish to take advantage of our Hot Lunch program.
 Healthy meals are served daily, many prepared in our own kitchen using fresh ingredients.
 To order, please watch for notices of ordering cycles and see Parent Resources / Hot Lunch Program on this website for complete details on ordering.
-Please check your acceptance packet for information to get you started with ordering in August.
+Ordering always runs from the 1st-10th of each month for the upcoming month.
 Questions about our Hot Lunch program may be directed to Hot Lunch Coordinator Becky Vieltorf at bvieltorf@st-hilary.org.
 Milk is also available for purchase by the semester and is ordered online through our Hot Lunch ordering system.
 Watch for information in August and December.
 Please remember to send a small snack with your child for snack time during class.

 What if I Need to Take My Child Out of School for an Appointment?